KenjiNishi/java-capacitation/classNotes.md

 # Lecture 34 - Last touches on the Backend

-# Lecture 35 - MicroServices
+# Lecture 35 - HTTP and Wireframing

 ## Origins of the Internet